platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ### Grid environment example

-Metrics for Grid environments show the resource usage per container within the project.
+Grid environment metrics show resource usage for each app, service, and worker container.

 This reference project has configured a single application and two services: Redis and MariaDB.
 The plan size for this project is [X-Large](https://platform.sh/pricing/),